 Qualifying for VA Disability Back Pay

 The process described above can take a long time.
 However, VA disability back pay can help you recoup unpaid time between your date of eligibility and final rating decision.
-Essentially, VA disability back pay is whatever money you’re owed for the time you spent waiting on a determination decision.
+Essentially, VA disability back pay is whatever money the VA owes you for the time between when you applied and your claim approval.
 Now, pay attention to one very important item: your date of eligibility.

 Submitting your claim within one year of separation from military service can positively impact your eligibility for VA disability back pay.
 Within one year of separation, the day you submit your claim also becomes your VA disability back pay effective date.
 If you wait longer, your effective date is the first day of the month after the VA receives your claim.
 To clarify, be sure to submit your VA disability claim as soon as possible after your military discharge.
 Submitting your claim more than a year after discharge means losing at least one year of VA disability back pay.

 Plus, the VA automatically assumes your injuries and health conditions are service-connected if you file a claim within one year.
 (Unless, of course, there’s clear evidence they were pre-existing medical conditions.)
 Waiting longer to apply means you need to provide convincing evidence your disability occurred as a result of military service.
-Essentially, you must prove your condition was not a result of your own actions taken after your date of separation.
+Essentially, you must prove your condition didn’t result from your own actions after your date of separation.

 Worried you won’t have enough medical evidence to support your VA disability claim within one year of separation?
-Relax — you can still qualify for all VA disability back pay you’re owed by submitting an Intent to File form.
+Relax — you can still qualify for all VA disability back pay you deserve by submitting an Intent to File form.

 Need Help Getting VA Disability Back Pay?

 When filing your VA disability claim the first time or during the appeals process, assistance from a VA-accredited attorney can be beneficial.
 Attorneys who have received accreditation from the VA know the program well and exactly what kind of paperwork you need to file.
-These legal advocates are dedicated to helping you get benefits and VA disability back pay you’ve rightfully earned.
 Attorneys can help you collect proper medical evidence, check the status of your claim, and help you appeal an unfavorable decision.